-The Ministry of Education requires that Police Vulnerable Sector Checks and Offence Declarations be obtained from teachers, staff. volunteers and students.
+The Ministry of Education requires that Police Vulnerable Sector Checks and Offence Declarations be obtained from teachers, staff. volunteers, students and parents partaking in observation days, .
 It will be stored at the school under locked conditions.
 This information is collected, viewed and stored by the supervisor of the preschool and later examined by the Representative from the Ministry of Education at the time of inspection.